openpotato/openholidaysapi/README.md

 ### Create and populate the database

 + Build the `OpenHolidaysApi.CLI` project.
-+ Run the `OpenHolidaysApi.CLI` project with parameter `initdb -p`.
++ Run the `OpenHolidaysApi.CLI` project with parameter `initdb --import`.
 This will create and populate the PostgreSQL database.

 ### Configure the OpenHolidaysApi WebService